 - Leaders need to create a window of permission to do tough things.

 - To be a good leader, you have to be a good teacher and explain it over and over again.

 - Constantly ask yourself: How am I taking people with me?
 Are my interests aligned for the best of the company?
 A fully aligned team will reap huge benefits.

 By the end of the summit, the Deeps, Jeroen and Daniel all went out for dinner at Alpine cuisine restaurant Le Bistrot des Alpes.
 The evening was a great ending to our trip, and we had an exceptional gastronomical experience.

 Overall, the trip was educational and social, and we met some interesting people.
-The trip came at a good time, as three new deeps joined the team the month before.
+The trip came at a good time, as three new Deeps joined the team the previous month.
 We all got to know each other better as well as try out some teamwork exercises.